dinotudor/tennis-app/README.md

 └── tests/
 ```

-This structure provides a scalable and maintainable codebase for your tennis court booking application.
+This structure provides a scalable and maintainable codebase for the tennis court booking application.